thequinneffect/comp3331/labs/lab01/report.md

 23  ci.columbia.edu (128.59.105.24)  313.894 ms  313.016 ms  325.494 ms
 ~~~
 * the last one is the destination (www.columbia.edu (128.59.105.24)), so there are 22 routers between my machine and the destination server
-* the first 5 routers appear to be situated at unsw, whilst the aarnet routers 6-8 are in Kensington Perth
+* whois says that the first 5 routers are situated at unsw, whilst the aarnet routers 6-8 are in Kensington Perth.
+However, the latencies would seem to suggest that packets actually start crossing the ocean between routers 7 and 8 (significant increase in latency).
-* the packets cross the ocean between routers 9 (113.197.15.201) and 10 (207.231.240.8). router 9 is located in Perth, and router 10 in Seattle.
-A good hint is the word "sea" in "et-2-1-0.bdr1.a.sea.aarnet.net.au"

 ### Part 2